Citrix Hypervisor Supplemental Packs and the DDK Guide

-What should (not) be in a supplemental pack?
+What or what not to include in a supplemental pack?

 Citrix recognises that partner organizations can contribute significant value to the Citrix Hypervisor product by building solutions upon it.
 Examples include host management and monitoring tools, backup utilities, and device-specific firmware.
 In many cases, some of these solutions will need to be hosted in the Citrix Hypervisor control domain, dom0, generally because they need privileged access to the hardware.

-Whilst supplemental packs provide the mechanism for installing components into dom0, pack authors should try to install as little as possible using packs.
-Instead, the majority of partner software should be placed into appliance virtual machines, which have the advantage that the operating system environment can be configured exactly as required by the software to be run in them.
+Whilst supplemental packs provide the mechanism for installing components into dom0, try to install as little as possible using packs.
+Instead, place the majority of partner software into appliance virtual machines, which have the advantage that the operating system environment can be configured exactly as required by the software to be run in them.

 The reasons for this stipulation are:

 Citrix Hypervisor stability and QA: Citrix invests considerable resources in testing the stability of Citrix Hypervisor.
 Significant modifications to dom0 are likely to have unpredictable effects on the performance of the product, particularly if they are resource-hungry.